ceiphr/ceiphr.com-v4/content/blog/a-crash-course-in-django/index.md

 **This is not a tutorial.** This crash course is a quick way to get started making a basic Django website **without** going in-depth about the underlying concepts that are required to make complex web applications.
-For every step of this crash course I will link a more thorough explanation of the tools and concept you're using so you can get a better understanding of Django while creating your first project.
+For every step of this crash course I will link a more thorough explanation of the tools and concept you're using, so you can get a better understanding of Django while creating your first project.

 ### Prerequisites